Airbus CEO says Boeing is waging a price war - report

-FRANKFURT The chief executive of Airbus EAD.PA said U.S. rival Boeing has slashed the prices of Boeing 737 Max aircraft in a bid to grab market share from Airbus A320neo, a German newspaper reported on Sunday.
+FRANKFURT, July 14 The chief executive of Airbus said U.S. rival Boeing has slashed the prices of Boeing 737 Max aircraft in a bid to grab market share from Airbus A320neo, a German newspaper reported on Sunday.

 "Boeing is desperately trying now to boost the market share of B737 Max.
 They are very aggressive when it comes to pricing," Fabrice Bregier said in an interview with Welt am Sonntag.